hassanprogrammer256/Python-Snake-Game/README.md

 * The snake should not collide with the walls.
 * The snake should not feed on itself.

+10 game points are awarded if the snake eats the fruit.
 The goal of the player is to attain the highest score possible.

 ## Game Control Keys